fpiatti/Getting-and-Cleaning-Data-Course-Project/README.md

       - Appropriately labels the data set with descriptive variable names.
       - From the data set in the previous step, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
   8. "tidy_data.csv": Comma-separated file with the contents of the "tidy_data" dataframe.

+## Instructions to Run "run_analysis.R"

+- Download the entire "UCI HARD Dataset" folder to your desktop.
+- Navigate to the UCI HARD Dataset folder.
+- Launch R Studio and and set your working directory to UCI HAR Dataset folder.
+- Type source("run_analysis.R") in the command line.